Category: Taking Control of My Health

 • I often forget the most basic of information.
 Send me to a supermarket with three things to buy and, at best, I’ll remember only two of them.

-Dr Amen’s 7 Types Of ADD
+Dr Amen’s 7 Types of ADD

 healing curing type 1 diabetes naturally